scottpreston/angular-training/1-fundamentals/3-ts/README.md

 ## Exercise ##

 1. Modify ES6 example to use TypeScript.
-2. Create an Interface for your `PingPong` class called `IPingPong` and use a `decimal` type for the counter.
+2. Create an Interface for your `PingPong` class called `IPingPong` and use a `number` type for the counter.